aryatalathi/aryatalathi/README.md

 - 🔭 I’m currently working on Data Science and ML Algorithms
 - 👯 I’m looking to collaborate on ML and Data Science Projects
-- 💬 Ask me about Python, C++, ML basics, Data analysis, Data visualization, Front End Web Designing using HTML, CSS
+- 💬 Ask me about Python, C++, Numpy, Pandas, Scikit libraries, ML algorithms, Data analysis, Data visualization, Front End Web Designing using HTML, CSS
-- How to reach me: Gmail : @aryatalathi24@gmail.com
+- How to reach me: Gmail : aryatalathi24@gmail.com

 <!--
 **aryatalathi/aryatalathi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.